lenablechmann/devBoardApp/README.md

 ## Learning Goals
 - practice OOP + decoupling
 - practice single responsibility principle
-- learn and implement the basics of SASS
+- learn and implement the basics of SASS and possibly bootstrap
+- learn and practice git branching for every small feature
 - make the project as extensible as possible

 ## Project Roadmap